Listen to the intro podcast about Defending the Constitution!

 Compelling testimony is crucial to a successful Civil Society Field Hearing.
 Witness selection should represent a cross-section of community perspectives with relevant expertise.

-• Non-profit leaders or union members can explain the impact of cuts to public programs.
+• Non-profit leaders or union members can explain the impact of cuts to public programs

 • Federal employees who have been fired can make the loss visible